mapbox/rio-mbtiles/README.rst

                                       nearest]

       --version                       Show the version and exit.
       --rgba                          Select RGBA output.
-For PNG only.
+For PNG or WEBP only.
       --implementation [cf|mp]        Concurrency implementation.
 Use
                                       concurrent.futures (cf) or multiprocessing
                                       (mp).